StevenBlack/vocab/million-dollar-words.md

 ### puerile
 There is great debate about the pronunciation of this word, which means "childish or immature."
-Grown- ups who go around their offices sticking "Kick Me" signs on the backs of their coworkers are considered puerile, especially by the people who get the signs stuck on their backs.
+Grownups who go around their offices sticking "Kick Me" signs on the backs of their coworkers are considered puerile, especially by the people who get the signs stuck on their backs.
 The preferred pronunciation is not PWER'lL, but PYOOR-IL.

 ### pulchritude